 English cream golden retrievers

 Elbow and hip dysplasia.
 Hip dysplasia usually affects large and giant dog breeds.
 It occurs when looseness in the hip joint causes problems that eventually lead to degenerative joint disease (also known as osteoarthritis).

 Elbow dysplasia is a similar condition but affects the elbow joints.
-Elbow dysplasia is an inherited condition that affects large or giant breed dogs like Golden retrievers.
+Elbow dysplasia is an inherited condition that affects large or giant breed dogs like English cream golden retrievers.

 - Reduced range of motion in the affected limb

 - Decrease in activity since they’re less able to jump, run, or climb

 Veterinarians may notice that something’s wrong during a regular checkup.
 A physical exam can reveal a decreased range of motion in the affected joint, but a vet will need to take X-rays to diagnose elbow or hip dysplasia.
 To treat the condition, most vets recommend a mix of physical therapy, medications or supplements, weight loss, or an exercise regimen.
 Your dog may also need surgery.

 If your pup is diagnosed early on, their prognosis is generally good.
 In later stages, when severe osteoarthritis is present secondary to hip or elbow dysplasia, pain management can be challenging.
 Dogs with hip and elbow dysplasia can live a long time.

 Exocrine pancreatic insufficiency.
 Dogs with exocrine pancreatic insufficiency (EPI) lack the pancreatic enzymes that allow them to break down food properly.
 German shepherds represent 70% of dogs with this condition.
 EPI can develop at any age but often develops in dogs that are 4 years old or younger.
 When dogs develop EPI after the age of 5, it might be because of an underlying condition like pancreatitis.